 After having spent time in the back hills of Ituri in 2007 in relation to the first ICC cases, it was a shock to hear that in spite of all the resources that went into seeking justice for the 2002-3 atrocities through the International Criminal Court and local military courts, there might be a repeat of similar kinds of violence.

-There is an assumption that if you work on justice, peace will follow.(1) Instinctively we know this should be right in theory, but that there might be some caveats.
-Does international justice favour peace in practice, and what can we learn from the ICC's first cases?
-Has international justice in Ituri had any deterrent effect?
-Would a different model of international intervention have been more effective, such as a hybrid court?
+There is an assumption that if you work on justice, peace will follow.(1) Instinctively we know this should be right, but in practice it is more complicated.
+International justice can play a role in promoting peace and deterring further atrocities from being committed, but basic principles of justice might need to be prioritised if deterrence were to be pursued as an objective of what is otherwise a retributive model.
+To explore such principles, we can examine the ICC's cases in Ituri and to what extent they have had a deterrent effect.
+Could a different model of justice have been more effective?
 Were underlying causes and drivers of the conflict taken into account?
-Of-course there are many factors that trigger violence, and multiple actors and dynamics that are needed to build peace; justice is only one player.
+While there are many factors that trigger violence, and multiple actors and dynamics are needed to build peace, indicting warlords in a given context is a widely accepted strategy.

-Nonetheless, one would expect that an investment in justice should favour peace given the right conditions.
-Advocating for and strengthening these conditions provide the impetus behind the establishment of Rights for Peace.
-By and large, voices on the ground in Ituri are in agreement that the ICC's cases against four accused persons over the past 10 years have not delivered justice.
+However, by and large, voices on the ground in Ituri are in agreement that the ICC's cases against four accused persons over the past 10 years have not delivered justice.
 On the contrary, there has been much disappointment about the Court's performance and tensions between ethnic groups continue with sporadic outbreaks of violence.
-Local actors criticise how the Court communicated with the local population, its inability to engage Church leaders and other actors in disseminating information, its inadequate investigations (or apparent lack there of), its apparently biased prosecutorial strategy - all of which might have had a deterrent impact if carried out differently.
+Local actors criticise how the Court communicated with the local population, its inadequate or absent investigations on the ground and its apparently biased choice of indictees.
+All these actions might well have contributed to a deterrent effect a prevention approach had been considered.

-A starting point to understanding the dismay of local actors can be helped by getting to grips with the underlying drivers of the conflict - something that the ICC seems to have bypassed entirely.
-External actors have been plundering lucrative gold mines in the Ituri hills since colonial times.
-How could justice be anything other than tokenistic if it fails to establish the pattern of violence and those responsible for it, which is intrinsically linked to the exploitation of these mines.
-To many the ICC has been "presque inutile" - somewhat pointless.
+When initially informed of the Court's choice of indictees while on mission, many local actors looked at me quizzically asking "ah bon?" , expecting an explantion.
+It seemed impossible that a well resourced international body had not gotten understood the underlying causes and effects of the conflict.
+External actors had been plundering lucrative gold mines in the Ituri hills since colonial times.
+Justice would necessarily need to establish the patterns of violence and those responsible for it, which is intrinsically linked to the exploitation of these mines.
+Interviewing the same local actors years later, all they could say was that the ICC has been "presque inutile" - somewhat pointless.

 Natural wealth has been a constant driver of conflict in Democratic Republic of Congo, and Ituri is no exception.
 Ituri is the home to one of the world's largest gold mines.
-During colonial times, the Belgian state-owned Kilo-Moto Mining Company, is said to have extracted 65% of the Belgian Congo's total gold production.(2) These mining fields allegedly became the private purview of President Mobutu Sese Seko post-independence and were brutally overtaken by Ugandan troops during the 1996-8 "great war" that involved seven countries plundering mineral wealth in Congo.(3) Uganda officially started to pull out of the region in 2001,(4) as a result of international pressure and the negative publicity of widespread atrocities connected to the illegal exploitation of Congo's natural wealth in successive UN Security Council reports.(5)
+During colonial times, the Belgian state-owned Kilo-Moto Mining Company, is reported to have extracted 65% of the Belgian Congo's total gold production.(2) These mining fields allegedly became the private purview of President Mobutu Sese Seko post-independence, but were brutally overtaken by Ugandan troops during the 1996-8 "Great War" that involved seven countries plundering mineral wealth in Congo.(3) Uganda officially started to pull out of the region in 2001,(4) as a result of international pressure and the negative publicity of widespread atrocities connected to the illegal exploitation of Congo's natural wealth in successive UN Security Council reports.(5)

-According to UN experts, members of the Ugandan elite then put in place other strategies to maintain their revenue streams from the gold in Ituri.(6) They armed, trained and advised local armed groups, supporting the Hema elite of the region.(7) During colonial times, the Hema (cattle raisers) were favoured in administrative and other privileged roles over the Lendu (agriculturalist), fomenting divisions between the two communities.
+According to UN experts, members of the Ugandan elite then put in place other strategies to maintain their revenue streams from the gold in Ituri.(6) They armed, trained and advised local armed groups, supporting the Hema elite of the region.(7) Put perhaps too simplistically, during colonial times, the Hema (cattle raisers) were favoured in administrative and other privileged roles over the Lendu (agriculturalists), fomenting divisions between the two communities.
 These divisive policies followed similar lines to those used by colonials in Rwanda between the Hutu and Tutsi.
-When colonial concession holders were forced to leave then-Zaire in 1973, the educated Hema managers of the mines registered the gold concessions in their own names, reinforcing the perception that the Hema elite had unjustly enriched itself further, taking over land and businesses, to the detriment of the Lendu population.
+When colonial concession holders were forced to leave then-Zaire in 1973, the educated Hema managers of the mines registered the gold concessions in their own names, reinforcing the perception that the Hema elite had unjustly enriched itself, taking over land and businesses, to the detriment of the Lendu population.

 As described by a local woman: "the war is not between the Hema and Lendu, it is between the rich Hema and the rest of us".(8) “Every time there was a change of armed group,” said one witness to Human Rights Watch, “the first thing they did was to immediately start digging for gold."(9)